fmaguire/mag_sim_paper/manuscript.md

 ## Discussion {#discussion}

-In this paper, we evaluated the ability and accuracy of metagenome-assembled genome (MAGs) binning methods to correctly recover mobile genetic elements (i.e. genomic islands and plasmids) from metagenomic samples across different tools used to assemble and bin MAGs.
+In this paper, we evaluated the ability and accuracy of metagenome-assembled genome (MAG) binning methods to correctly recover mobile genetic elements (i.e. genomic islands and plasmids) from metagenomic samples.
-Overall, chromosomal sequences were binned well (up to 94.3% coverage and perfect bin purity by megahit-DASTool) with closely related genomes consistently badly binned across tools (e.g. Streptococcus species in Fig. @fig:coverphylo, @fig:purityphylo).
+Overall, chromosomal sequences were binned well (up to 94.3% coverage and perfect bin purity by megahit-DASTool) but closely related genomes were consistently cross-contaminated (e.g. _Streptococcus_ species in Fig. @fig:coverphylo, @fig:purityphylo).
-However, given the increased used of MAG methods and the importance of MGEs in the function and spread of pathogen traits such as AMR and virulence it is particulraly striking that regardless of metagenomic assembly approach or MAG binning method used, both plasmids and GIs were disproportionately lost compared to chromosomes in general.
+However, given the importance of MGEs in the function and spread of pathogenic traits, it is particularly noteworthy that regardless of MAG binning method plasmids and GIs were disproportionately lost compared to chromosomes.
 At best (with metaSPAdes and CONCOCT) 29.2% of plasmids and 44.1% of GIs were identifiable at >50% coverage in the correct bin (i.e. grouped with a bin that was mostly made up of contigs from the same genome).
 This poor result is congruent with the intuition that the divergent compositional features and repetitive nature of these MGEs is problematic for MAG methods.
 The particularly poor plasmid binning performance is likely attributable to the known difficulties in assembly of plasmids from short-read data [@pmid:29177087].
-Therefore, binning efficiency might improve if we use DNA sequencing and assembly methods optimised for recovering plasmids [@doi:10.1099/mgen.0.000128] (such as SCAPP [@doi:10.1101/2020.01.12.903252]).
+Therefore, binning efficiency might improve with use of long-read sequencing or assembly methods optimised for recovering plasmids [@doi:10.1099/mgen.0.000128] (such as SCAPP [@doi:10.1101/2020.01.12.903252]).
-While some MGEs were likely recovered in more partial forms (<50% coverage) use of these by researchers interested in selective pressures and lateral gene transfer could lead to inaccurate inferences.
+While some MGEs were likely recovered in more partial forms (<50% coverage), use of these by researchers interested in selective pressures and lateral gene transfer could lead to inaccurate inferences.

-Given the growing use of MAG methods in infectious disease research and the importance of MGEs in the dissemination of clinically important AMR genes and VFs, we also specifically evaluated the binning of these gene classes.
+Given the growing use of MAG methods in infectious disease research and the public-health importance of the LGT of AMR and VF genes, we also specifically evaluated the binning of these gene classes.
+The majority of these genes were correctly assembled across assemblers but were either not assigned or incorrectly assigned to MAG bins during binning.
-MAG methods were able to recover, at best, 40% of all AMR genes and ~63% of VF genes (CONCOCT-metaSPAdes) present in the reference genomes.
+At best across all binners, 40% of all AMR genes and ~63% of VF genes (CONCOCT-metaSPAdes) present in the reference genomes were assigned to correct MAG.
-While a majority of chromosomally located VF genes (73-98%) and AMR genes (%) were binned correctly only 16% of GI VFs (n=809), 0% of plasmid VFs (n=3), % of GI AMR genes (n=11), and 0% of plasmid AMR genes.
+While a majority of chromosomally located VF genes (73-98%) and AMR genes (53%) were binned correctly, only 16% of GI VFs (n=809), 45% of GI AMR genes (n=11), and not a single plasmid associated VFs (n=3) or AMR gene (n=20) were correctly binned.
-This included critical high-thread MGE-associated AMR genes such as the KPC and OXA carbapenemases.
+This included critical high-threat MGE-associated AMR genes such as the KPC and OXA carbapenemases.
-One potential caveat is that some AMR genes and VFs successfully assembled in the MAGs may no longer be annotated as such due to issues with ORF prediction (see suppl. discussion & Fig. @fig:geneContent).
+One potential caveat of this is that some AMR genes and VFs may no longer be detectable in MAGs due to issues with ORF prediction (see suppl. discussion & Fig. @fig:geneContent).
 Previous studies have observed that ORF predictions in draft genomes are more fragmented, which can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].
-Similarly, if the ORFs predicted in the MAGs differ in sequence or degree of fragmentation from the corresponding ORFs predicted in the original reference genomes (or are no longer predicted at all), this could impact recovery of AMR/VF predictions, even though the sequences themselves may be partially or fully present in the assembly.

-There are 3 main limitations to this study: the drawbacks of metagenome simulation, the use of a single metagenome, and not evaluating whether using multiple replicates of a metagenome sample can help with recovery of these elements.
+In general, there are 3 main limitations to this study: the drawbacks of metagenome simulation, the use of a single metagenome, and not evaluating the utility of multiple metagenomic replicates in recovery of these elements.
 Metagenome simulation is unlikely to perfectly emulate all the noise and biases present in real metagenomic sequencing results.
-However, without a clear known ground truth and in the absence of an MGE/AMR focused mock metagenome simulation represents the most powerful technique for evaluation of bioinformatic analyses.
+However, without a clear known ground truth and in the absence of an MGE/AMR-focused mock metagenomes, simulation represents the most powerful technique for evaluation of bioinformatic analyses.
 This is why it has been widely adopted in thorough benchmarking experiments such as the CAMI challenges [@doi:10.1093/gigascience/giy069;@doi:10.1186/s40168-019-0633-6].
-While multiple metagenomic samples may improve binning of MGEs [@doi:10.1126/sciadv.aax5727] most typical public-health and research MAG studies don't currently utilise this kind of approach.
+In terms of multiple replicates, While there are indications this approach may improve binning of MGEs [@doi:10.1126/sciadv.aax5727] most typical public-health and research MAG studies don't currently utilise this kind of approach.
-Finally, a single simulated metagenome was used to keep the evaluation and the issues with accurate binning of MGEs as clear as possible.
+Finally, a single simulated metagenome was used in order to keep the binning performance of MGEs as clearly stated as possible.
-As this simulated metagenome was relatively low-complexity (30 species) this was considered as a "best-case" evaluation, i.e., failure to recover elements for this dataset strongly indicates likely failure to recover them in any more complex metagenome.
+Given the importance of this issue there was a pragmatic decision to use this relatively low-complexity (30 species) metagenome as a "best-case" evaluation, i.e., failure to recover elements for this dataset strongly indicates likely failure to recover them in any more complex metagenome.

 ## Conclusions {#conclusions}

-Using a simulated medium-complexity metagenome, this study has shown that MAG-based approaches provide a useful tool to study a bacterial species’ chromosomal elements, but have severe limitations in the recovery of MGEs.
+Using a simulated metagenome, this study has shown that MAG-based approaches provide a useful tool to study a bacterial species’ chromosomal elements, but have severe limitations in the recovery of MGEs.
-The majority of these MGEs will either both fail to assemble or be incorrectly binned.
+The majority of these MGEs will either fail to be assembled or be incorrectly binned.
-The consequence of this is the disproportionate loss of key public health priority genes like VF and AMR genes.
+The consequence of this is the disproportionate loss of key public-health MGE-associated VFs and AMR genes.
-This is particularly acute as the VF and AMR genes found on these poorly recovered MGEs are generally considered the most important due to their propensity for lateral gene transfer between unrelated bacteria.
+As these genes have a much higher propensity for lateral gene transfer between unrelated bacteria it is critical to highlight that MAG approaches alone are insufficient to thoroughly profile them.
-Therefore, it is vital that we utilize a combination of MAGs and other methods (e.g. read-based methods) in public health metagenomic research when short-read sequencing is used.
-For example, targeted AMR [@doi:10.1099/mgen.0.000131], plasmid specialised assembly approaches [@doi:10.1101/2020.01.12.903252], and read-based sequence homology search [@doi:10.1038/nmeth.3176].
+Within public-health metagenomic research it is vital we utilize MAGs in conjunction with other methods (e.g. targeted AMR [@doi:10.1099/mgen.0.000131], plasmid specialised assembly approaches [@doi:10.1101/2020.01.12.903252], and read-based sequence homology search [@doi:10.1038/nmeth.3176]) before drawing biological or epidemiological conclusions.
-Without this, MAG-based methods are insufficient to thoroughly profile the resistome and provide vital epidemiological data for metagenomic data.

 ## Supplementals {#supplementals}